Hu9o73/Goodwing-Timetabler/docs/README.md

 ## Running the app

-The app runs with Python.
+### With the installer

+Go the the releases page and download the latest version of the installer.
+Follow the installation steps and double-click `GoodwingTimetabler.exe` !

+You can easily access Inputs and Outputs folders to modify your instance of the problem and access your result !

+### With python

+If you feel like programming and modifying the source code, you can run the app with Python.
 Go inside the repo's folder in your terminal and, ensuring that python is installed, run:

 `python .\GoodwingTimetabler`